Bebe Rexha Busts Out Of Low-Cut Black Dress With Thigh-High Slit: ‘Curvy & Classy’

 “She’s just always inspired me.
 She’s kinda always been that bad a** chick [and] I feel like this role is perfect for her.”

-Alongside Jolie, Elle Fanning, Chiwetel Ejiofor, and Sam Riley, to name a few also star in the film.
+Alongside Jolie, Elle Fanning, Chiwetel Ejiofor, and Sam Riley, to name a few, also star in the film.

 Rexha is a part of the movie soundtrack and released the song “You Can’t Stop The Girl” for it last month.